drewfer/gamin/README.md

 # Gaming

 This repo contains some simple scripts that I've found useful for generating plots to better understand the dice probabilities for several gaming systems.
+Each outputs the 25%/Median/75% roll value ranges.

 ## Roll/Keep
 Here's a simple plot of the roll/keep die probabilities for the Roll/Keep mechanic used in L5R and a few other systems.